OTTAA-Project/ottaa_project_flutter/CONTRIBUTING.md

 ### Required knowledge (placeholder)

-main languages / libraries / tools that make up OTTAA and you need to know to contribute
+In order to contribute as a developer, you will need to have a basic understanding of [this/these coding languge/s] and [this/these tool/s (could be a framework, library, platform)].
+We also strongly recommend you be familiar with [these language/technology that might not be as important as the other two mentioned but is still important] .

-### Setting up your IDE
+#### Setting up your IDE

 - Run `flutter pub get` to get the dependencies.
 - Run `flutter pub run build_runner build` to generate the model class code.